OUR COMMITMENT TO PROTECT YOUR HEALTH INFORMATION

 PHI may be disclosed for public health activities, such as:

-Reports of child abuse and neglect.
+Reports of Child Abuse and Neglect

-Notifications to the relevant government agencies, if it is believed that a patient has been a victim of abuse, neglect, or domestic violence.
+Notifications to relevant government agencies if a patient is believed to have been the victim of abuse, neglect, or domestic violence.

 Health Monitoring Activities

-Military and Veterans
+Military and veterans

-PATIENTS RIGHTS RELATED TO HEALTH INFORMATION
+PATIENTS' RIGHTS RELATED TO HEALTH INFORMATION

-Inspection and copy
+Inspection and copying

 You have the right to inspect and obtain a copy of the health information used to make decisions about your health care.
 This usually includes clinical information and billing records.

-Record of Disclosures
+Records of Disclosures

-Request for Confidential Communications
+Request for confidential communications

-Right to a Copy of This Notice
+Right to a Copy of this Notice

 OTHER USES OF PHI

-You have the right to file a complaint with Alivia Health and the Office for Civil Rights (OCR) of the U.S. Department of Health & Human Services (HSS) if you believe your rights to privacy have been violated.
-You will not be penalized and there will be no retaliation against you for filing a complaint.
+You have the right to file a complaint with Alivia Health and the U.S. Department of Health and Human Services (HSS) Office for Civil Rights (OCR) if you believe your privacy rights have been violated.
+You will not be penalized or retaliated against for filing a complaint.